01

 How to read the inquiry network

-Treat each page less like a blog post and more like a small seminar.
-Start with the prompt ledger, read the composite response, test the distinctions against objections, then use the rail, future branches, and quiz to see what still needs sharpening.
+Treat each page less like a content dump and more like a guided argument.
+Start with the prompt ledger, move through the composite response, test the distinctions against objections, then use the rail, future branches, and quiz to see whether the page actually improves judgment.

 What to follow

-- The branch guide, because it tells you which larger conversation a page belongs to.
+- The branch guide, because it shows which larger pressure the page belongs to.

-- The prompt sequence, because it reveals what problem the page is actually trying to solve.
+- The prompt sequence, because it reveals what problem the page is really trying to solve.

-- The response anchors, future branches, and quiz, because they show whether the distinction can travel.
+- The response anchors, future branches, and quiz, because they test whether the distinction can survive travel.

 What to test